wesabe/grendel/API.md

 All of the operations documented below are demonstrated with shell scripts that you can find in the
 [examples directory](http://github.com/wesabe/grendel/tree/master/examples/).
 These assume that Grendel is running on localhost, port 8080.
-Run them with arguments as shown in the source; for instance:

-    ./examples/users/create.sh codahale seekritpass
+If you run them without arguments and they require arguments, a help line will appear showing you how to use them.

 The full request and response will be shown as output.
 All the example scripts use `curl`, a command-line HTTP client.